elvisoliveira/SampleManagedConfigurationAPI/README.md

 ### Overview
 The Managed Configuration API enables web apps to access externally managed configurations.
 This example shows how to serve and access a configuration file using the `navigator.managed.getManagedConfiguration()` JavaScript call.

-For detailed information about the policy, refer to the official documentation [here](https://chromeenterprise.google/policies/?policy=ManagedConfigurationPerOrigin).
+For detailed information about the policy, refer to the [official documentation](https://chromeenterprise.google/policies/?policy=ManagedConfigurationPerOrigin).

 ---

+### Development Status

+The Managed Configuration API is shipped and available in Chromium Desktop starting from version 91 onward.
+This means that any Chromium-based browser version 91 or higher can utilize the API for managed configuration functionality.
+For more information, visit the [Chromium Feature Status page](https://chromestatus.com/feature/5755104466567168).

+***Important:***
+The Managed Configuration API can only be used for force-installed web applications.
+This requires the web app to be explicitly defined in the WebAppInstallForceList policy.
+Therefore, the app must be installed as a Web App.

 ### Steps to Run the Demo